wmahfoudh/pdf-to-md/README.md

 *   **Image Support:** Automatically converts JPG, PNG, and TIFF files to PDF, fixing common issues like missing DPI metadata or alpha channels (transparency) using ImageMagick.
 *   **Multi-Language Support:** Easy syntax to specify [multiple languages](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html) for OCR (e.g., English + Simplified Chinese).
 *   **"Nuclear" Force Mode:** A specific flag (`-f`) to handle files with corrupt text encoding (CID errors) or digital signatures by rasterizing the document before processing.

+**Note:** The script will first delete the destination files if they exist.
+This was added to fix the runtime errors noticed on WSL where in some cases overriting was not permitted.

 ## Prerequisites